Jessicashinjo/Phaser_Guide/README.md

 # Getting Started with Phaser

 This guide is a basic introduction to Phaser.
 The goal is to help you avoid some of the mistakes that previous cohorts have made in their journey to create their front-end capstones.
-As you design your game and discover things that would be helpful to include in this guide I hope that you will contribute and open an issue on Github.
+As you design your game and discover things that would be helpful to include in this guide I hope that you will contribute by opening an issue on Github.

 ![Phaser_Guide](https://raw.githubusercontent.com/Jessicashinjo/Phaser_Guide/master/Images/Phaser_Map.png)